 Fact-Checking Policy

 At Riddims World, we aim to publish accurate, clear and trustworthy information across our website.
-As a reggae, dancehall, soca and afrobeats riddim database and music publication, we recognise the importance of getting key details right, including tracklists, artist names, producer credits, label references, release years and related editorial context.
+As a reggae, dancehall, soca and afrobeats riddim database and music publication active since 2008, we recognise the importance of getting key details right, including tracklists, artist names, producer credits, label references, release years and related editorial context.

 This Fact-Checking Policy explains how we review and verify information before and after publication on RiddimsWorld.com.